wfurt/xunit.github.io/docs/getting-test-results-in-azure-devops.markdown

 !**\xunit.runner.visualstudio.dotnetcore.testadapter.dll
 ```
 (The third and fourth line excludes the xUnit test adapters from being considered a test assembly.)
+Note: it is important to make sure the file matching pattern is valid.  `testVerAssemblyVer2` must be expressed with newlines. [vsts-doc issue 1580](https://github.com/MicrosoftDocs/vsts-docs/issues/1580)

 ### Enable Code Coverage (optional)